likle/cargs/docs/reference/cag_option_print_error.md

 ## Parameters
 * **context**: Pointer to the context from which the option was fetched.
-* **destination**: destination Pointer to the file stream where the error information will be printed.
+* **destination**: Pointer to the file stream where the error information will be printed.

 ## Changelog